 The Group considers evidence of impairment for loans and receivables at both a specific asset and collective level.
 All individually significant loans and receivables are assessed for specific impairment.
 All individually significant receivables found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
-Loans and receivables that are not individually significant risk characteristics.
+Loans and receivables that are not individually significant are collectively assessed for impairment by grouping together loans and receivables with similar risk characteristics.